Skip to main content

 Bread charge: Some restaurants charge €1-2 for bread and olives brought to the table.
 This is standard, not a scam.
 You can refuse if you don't want it.

 Pro tip: Visit during lunch rather than dinner.
 You'll eat better Spanish food, pay half the price, and experience the real dining culture.
-Dinner is largely for tourists and special occasions.
+Lunch is the better value and more atmospheric meal — though Spaniards happily dine out late too.

-Italian — Pizza and pasta places scattered through town.
-Quality varies — seek out wood-fired ovens for authentic preparation.
+Italian — Pizza and pasta places are scattered through town and the marina.
+Quality varies; seek out the ones with a proper wood-fired oven.

-Moroccan — Tagines and couscous.
-Fitting, given you can see Morocco from the beach on a clear day.
+Moroccan — Tagines and couscous, fitting given you can see the Rif mountains across the strait on a clear day.

-La Duquesa marina is the international food hub.
-Walk along the harbour and you'll find Indian next to Italian next to Chinese next to a classic Spanish tapas bar.
-It is a five-minute walk from our apartment.
+La Duquesa marina is the international hub.
+Walk the harbour and you'll find Indian beside Italian beside a Spanish tapas bar, all looking out over the boats — a 15–20 minute stroll from the apartment along the front.

 Spanish breakfast culture is different from what northern Europeans expect.
 The traditional Spanish breakfast is simple: a café con leche (milky coffee) and a tostada (toasted bread rubbed with garlic and tomato, drizzled with olive oil).
 It costs €2-4 at most bars and is surprisingly satisfying.